kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 # Battleship-Game-Engine Guide
 This is a PvE style Battleship game that allows the user to choose which Engine they want to go up against

-## How to Play
+## How-to-Play
-This is a text-based game engine that is implemented in Java.
+This guides the reader on how to use the Battleship text-based game engine.
 The rules of the game are the same as the official version given by [Hasbro](https://www.hasbro.com/common/instruct/Battleship.pdf).
 For this game, the commands to play are as follows :

-* Menu 1
+* Menu 1 _[ACTION MENU]_
   * `start` - starts the **Human vs. Machine** match
   * `exit` - terminates the program
-* Menu 2 (after `start`)
+* Menu 2 (after `start`) _[ENGINE SELECTION MENU]_
-  * fk (TO BE COMPLETED)

----
-## How-To-Play
-This guides the reader on how to use the Battleship text-based game engine.
-This is a classic PvP match consisting of 2 parts - Setup and Wartime.
+  * [N] Naive-Solver
+  * [I] Intermediate-Adversary
+  * [B] Boogeyman

+Type any one of the above letters to access that engine to play with.
+If any other letter is typed then the appropriate error message is displayed and the menu is shown again.

+### Game Starts
+Once again this consists of two parts - Setup and Wartime.
+The Human will always go as Player 1.
+However, if the user wants they are free to modify the source code in the `Battleship.java` file to switch up the Players or add a menu.
+Player 2's actions are completely automated (obviously).

 #### Setup
 During setup, Player 1 is prompted first to place his/her ships on the battlefield.
 When prompted to do so a picture of the current battlefield arrangement will be shown and the user must type the first coordinate on the first line and the second coordinate on the second line.